Living Like a Sinner, Blessed Like a Saint

 If you’re one of those people – who have been led to believe that Christianity is about the pursuit of perfection in some way – then I have some good news for you: the Christian walk has nothing to do with being perfect.
 Further:

 – Christianity is not about following a bunch of rules.

 – It’s not about being better than others.

 – It’s not even about the pursuit of perfection.

 Christianity is about the seeking of a personal relationship with God.

 Inherent in that process is that you will, organically and as a byproduct of the larger process, begin to pursue “perfection.”

 Or, maybe better said, you’ll begin to pursue the optimal version of yourself as God intended you to be.

 Change Happens as a By Product

-It’s key to understand that, as that process evolves and matures – and, make no mistake, it is a process, and it never ends, because we can never achieve actual perfection – you will naturally and organically begin to think and act more and more like Christ.
+It’s key to understand that, as that process evolves and matures – and, make no mistake, it is a process, and it never ends, because we can never achieve actual perfection – you will organically begin to think and act more and more like Christ.